Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

  ## Changing SSID name or password for your local access point

 In the `config.ini`, the SSID and password are editable under the section `local_access_point`.
 This requires a power-cycle to take effect.

+## Hidden site: `raspap.pioreactor.local`

+The software we use, RaspAP, exposes it's own website to view statistics and configuration for the local access point.
+You can view this website at [http://raspap.pioreactor.local](http://raspap.pioreactor.local).